 Remuneration can be set using a variety of mechanisms.
 The most common is the Cabinet Fees Framework, which recommends the process for setting or reviewing fees, recommends fee ranges, and sets Cabinet’s processes for exceptions to the Fees Framework.

 The Fees Framework covers most Crown entities (including Crown agents, district health boards, autonomous Crown entities, and tertiary education institutions), trust boards, advisory bodies/committees to Ministers and chief executives, Royal commissions, commissions of inquiry and Ministerial inquiries, statutory tribunals, and some subsidiary bodies.

 For further information on this see SSC’s Board Appointment and Induction Guidelines - Chapter 3: Remuneration for members of Boards and other Bodies, and Cabinet Office circular CO (12) 6, Fees Framework for Members Appointed to Bodies in which the Crown has an Interest.

 Conflicts of interest

-Ministers must certify for each appointment that any conflicts of interest that could reasonably have been identified have been identified and, where a conflict has been identified, propose an appropriate regime for dealing with it.
-Detailed guidance on the identification and management of conflicts of interest is contained in the SSC Guidelines and in the Treasury’s guidance.
+For each appointment, Ministers must certify that any conflicts of interest that could reasonably have been identified have been identified and, where a conflict has been identified, propose an appropriate regime for dealing with it.

 Ministerial and political consultation on appointments